 Once Pelican is installed, you can run pelican --help to see basic usage options.
 For more detail, refer to the Publish section.

 5.2.1 Optional packages

-If you plan on using Markdown as a markup format, you'll need to install the Markdown library:
+If you plan on using Markdown as a markup format, you can install Pelican with Markdown support: